Explain why our voices change when we swallow an ice cube?

 In detail, for those interested!

-First factor: effect of cold on vocal cords
+Effect of cold on the vocal cords

-Second factor: contraction of the throat muscles.
+Muscle contraction in the throat

 Did you know?